Abandoned Avanhard Stadium of Pripyat

-Walking through the vast Exclusion Zone surrounding the stricken Reactor Number 4 in Chernobyl is a sombre experience.
+Walking through the vast Exclusion Zone surrounding the stricken Reactor Number 4 in Chernobyl is a somber experience.
 Entire villages and towns have gradually begun to disappear and be reclaimed by nature.
-There are some 90 towns inside the Zone, but the most iconic and well known is the worker’s city of Pripyat.
+There are some 90 towns inside the Zone, but the most iconic and well-known is the worker’s city of Pripyat.
 Opened in 1970, it existed for just 16 years before being abandoned to a nuclear fallout a hundred times more lethal than the bombs dropped on Hiroshima and Nagasaki.

 On the far side of the old pitch are the remains of the main stand.
 You can still see the tunnel where the teams would have left the home and away dressing rooms to enter the pitch.
 Rows of rotting wooden benches line the concrete stand, leading up to the ruins of the covered press box.